smartanthill/smartanthill2_0/docs/design-documents/protocols/sagdp.rst

 5.4.2.
 Receiving an UP packet with flag "Resent-Packet"
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''

-TODO: pls check additionally (old version: "The LSP is sent to the underlying protocol.
-Timer is set to RSP."; reason to change: in wait-remote SAGDP can only get a new packet as then it will transit to wait-local state)!!!!

-TODO: when checked, merge with 5.4.4.

-If this events happens in wait-remote state, consistency of data processing is broken.
-If implemented on Master, an error must be reported to the higher level protocol, and SAGDP transits to "idle" state.
-If implemented on Slave, system must send a packet with Error Message to its communication partner and then to transit to "not initialized" state thus invalidating all current data.
+The LSP is sent to the underlying protocol.
+Timer is reset [TODO: details on timer reset here and at all applicable places]

 5.4.3.
 Timer